Accessibility Statement for Milton Keynes Council

 Compliance status

 Our website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances listed below.
-We are working towards being fully compliant before the end of 2023.

 Non-accessible content